-Purpose This task locks the ONS 15454 security mode.
-When security mode is locked, two IP addresses must always be provisioned for the node, one for the TCC2P LAN (TCP/IP) port, and one for the backplane LAN port.
+Purpose This task locks the secure mode configuration on an ONS 15454.
+When secure mode is locked, two IP addresses must always be provisioned on the ONS 15454: one for the TCC2P TCP/IP (LAN) port and one for the backplane LAN port.